-&lt;sup>1RNA secondary structures that have crossing base-pairs are called pseudoknots.
-A formal definition of a pseudoknot can be found in Section II.
+we say that these pairs are crossing.
+RNA secondary structures that have crossing base-pairs are typically called pseudoknots.
+In most cases, the base-pairs in an RNA secondary structure occur in a nested manner.
+However, there exist also many RNAs with pseudoknots [13], [27].

-Fig. 2.
-Illustration of an RNA similarity search.

-RNAs with pseudoknots [13], [27].
 Crossing base-pairs introduce some complications in RNA sequence analysis, as will be shown later.